HunterHuangHub/BTree-RestAPI-2024/README.md

 # B-Tree Implementation in Java

 ## Overview
-This project implements a generic B-Tree data structure in Java, providing an efficient way to store and retrieve data that maintains sorted order.
-It includes a custom node implementation and supports generic data types that extend `Comparable`.
+This project started as a standalone implementation of a generic B-Tree data structure in Java, designed for efficient storage and retrieval of sorted data.
+The B-Tree supports generic data types that extend `Comparable` and includes features like dynamic node splitting and searching.

+In 2024, the project was expanded into a Spring Boot REST API, enabling users to interact with the B-Tree via HTTP endpoints.
+The API allows operations such as creating B-Trees, adding elements, checking for element existence, and retrieving the tree structure in a JSON format.
+This back-end development extension demonstrates the integration of data structures with modern web service frameworks.

 ## Components
 - **AbstractBTree**: A public interface defining the basic operations of a B-Tree.